 The wonderful painter from Madrid, wife of the hyperrealist Antonio López, has died at the age of 87.

-When it comes to talking about María Moreno, one has the sensation of entering a patio, not only because her own name invites her to do so, like that of those elderly ladies who have gathered the fruits of their garden all their lives, but because in his paintings one better understands the light that makes the most common places so special.
+When talking about María Moreno, one has the sensation of entering a patio, not only because her own name invites one to do so, like that of those elderly ladies who have gathered the fruits of their garden all their lives, but because in his paintings one better understands the light that makes the most common places so special.
 Maybe Vermeer.
 Maybe Sorolla.
-But very few painters have known how to pick up with a brush that minimal plasticity of the luminescence of things.
+But very few painters have known how to collect with a brush that minimal plasticity of the luminescence of things.

-He was born in Madrid in 1933, although with the Civil War he would spend some years in Valencia, where he discovered other colors and the sea.
-When she began her studies in Fine Arts in 1954, she herself knows that she still has a lot to learn: she will visit Paris, give classes, collect in her mind everything she wants to do.
+He was born in Madrid in 1933, although with the Civil War he would spend a few years in Valencia, where he discovered other colors and the sea.
+When she began her studies in Fine Arts in 1954, she herself knew that she had a lot to learn: she would visit Paris, give classes, and compile in her mind everything she wanted to do.
 When he finished his studies in 1959, the pictorial group was already formed: Isabel Quintanilla, Julio and Francisco López Hernández, Lucio Muñoz, Amalia Avia, Esperanza Parada and, of course, Antonio López.

-From then on, the flowers will receive another glow, their white walls will be antonyms for the ungraspable, they will search the streets and the heavens for the heavenly capacity they have hidden.
-“I would like to put everything I want to express into the picture and I cannot do it with words.
-I am more of a painter of light, of well-placed forms.
-The light that I like to use is well suited to that fragile, weightless world that blends in with the surrounding atmosphere ”.
+From then on, the flowers will receive another glow, its white walls will be antonyms of the elusive, it will search the streets and the skies for the celestial capacity that they have hidden.
+“I would like to put in the frame everything I want to express and I cannot do it with words.
+I am more of a painter of light, of well-placed shapes.
+The light that I like to use is well suited to that fragile, weightless world that blends in with the atmosphere that surrounds it”.
 His words.

-Her name is detached from that of her husband, being companions of adventures and their own entities, but each with their delicacy and candor.
-He praises Moreno that his painting "talks about something, it refers to something that has great value: purity, the purity of things, in an impure world."
-She is the executive producer of 'La luz del membrillo', Víctor Érice's 1992 film centered on Antonio López and in which she appears as a character.
+Her name is separated from that of her husband, being companions in adventures and their own entities, but each with their delicacy and candor.
+He praises Moreno that his painting "speaks of something, it refers to something that has a lot of value: purity, the purity of things, in an impure world."
+She is the executive producer of 'La luz del quince', the 1992 Víctor Érice film centered on Antonio López and in which she appears as a character herself.
 It will win the Jury Prize at the Cannes Film Festival.

-Valeriano Bozal, a renowned Spanish art historian, in his work History of 20th century painting and sculpture in Spain, made a conscientious definition of the difference between Moreno's realism and Antonio López's quasi photography: “His business is very close to her husband's: everyday scenes, dinner plates, bedrooms, the backyard, etc.
+Valeriano Bozal, a renowned Spanish art historian, in his work Historia de la pintura y la escultura del siglo XX en España, made a conscientious definition of the difference between the realism of Moreno and the quasi-photography of Antonio López: "His affairs are very close to those of her husband: everyday scenes, plates of food, bedrooms, the backyard, etc.

-“Her affairs are very close to those of her husband: everyday scenes, plates of food, bedrooms, the back garden, etc.Valeriano Muzzle
+"Her affairs are very close to her husband's: daily scenes, plates of food, bedrooms, the backyard, etc.valerian muzzle

-Solitude and silence also predominate, but in one aspect she differs from her husband: her gardens have flourished ”.
-It will be that he has given them light.
+Solitude and silence also predominate, but in one aspect she differs from her husband: her gardens have flourished."
+It will be that light has given them.